JoseZalez/Houdini-scripts/README.md

 Selecting a camera and a node, gets the node parameters and allows you to select from a list the parameters you want to display on the camera.

-Allows to Create, Add and Reset the parameter interface
+Allows to Create, Add and Reset the parameter interface.

+With the Add function you can add parameters from different nodes.

-The parameters update automatically
+The parameters update automatically.

 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/parms_camera_ui.png)
 ![alt tag](https://raw.githubusercontent.com/JoseZalez/Houdini-scripts/master/images_examples/parms_camera.png)